eduardolmedeiros/eduardolmedeiros.github.io/_posts/2020-03-20-ansible-best-practices-checker-with-pre-commit-and-ansible-lint.markdown

 Mean's my ansible project is fine and no errors found.

-Now let's see a sample for error on ansible side:
+Now let's see an output error sample:

 ```
 git commit -m "testing hook" -a